thibautdelille/thegoodrush/README.md

-# The Good Rush Website
+# The Good Rush
-this site use the [Template for Website](https://github.com/thibautdelille/site_template) using jekyll and Sass
+this site use the [Template for Website](https://github.com/thibautdelille/site_template) using jekyll and Sass Just some test on creating a good rush logo in css3

 ### Install the Project
  1. Run `npm install` (it use [Node](http://nodejs.org/) and [npm](https://npmjs.org/))